HookHub/HookHub/README.md

       channel: "#developers"
 ```

-In the example, the `company-developer-slack` has a specific configuration.
-If the `#teamleads` channel would also need to receive this information, the following example could be added:
+In the example above, the `company-developer-slack` has a specific configuration.
+If the `#teamleads` channel would also need to receive information, the following example could be added:

 ```
+resources:
+  ...
   company-teamleads-slack:
     plugin: slack-out
     credential: company-slack